mcornell/dellkvm/README.md

 This is a simple tool that allows switching between the USB-C input and the HDMI 1 input on the Dell W3421WE monitor on ubuntu

 It may work with other Dell monitors and other linux distros, but they have not been tested.

-It requires the ddcutil package to be installed.
-It also must be run with sudo
+At this point, only deb packages have been created.
+The deb package will install the ddcutil package required to query the monitor.

-to build, you're going to want the cargo-deb plugin to build a debian package
+To build, you're going to want the cargo-deb plugin to build a debian package

 ```sh
 cargo install cargo-deb